Roster shuffle: Plans change in MLB because of health issues - WHIZ News

 Arizona’s pitching depth took a hit even before the sport’s second training period begins later this week.
 The 32-year-old Leake was expected to be a part of the team’s starting rotation after starting 10 games last season and finishing with a 3-3 record and 4.35 ERA following a midseason trade with the Seattle Mariners.

 D-backs general manager Mike Hazen didn’t elaborate on Leake’s decision but the pitcher’s agent issued a statement saying he made a personal decision not to play during the pandemic.
 The GM also didn’t say whether Leake falls under the high-risk category.
-If he does, he’ll be due $5,555,556 as the prorated share of his $15 million salary.
+If Leake does, he would be due $5,555,556 as the prorated share of his $15 million salary.

 The fragility of baseball’s current health situation has been apparent for the past few weeks.
 The Philadelphia Phillies had a coronavirus outbreak at their spring training facility in Clearwater, Florida, earlier this month.
 Seven players and five staff members tested positive in the organization.